Riyya-HI/ECE209AS-AI-ML_CPS-IoT/README.md

 **EDGE side**

-Perform inference using lightweight model.\
+Perform inference using lightweight model&nbsp;
 Sample frames to send to server\
 Update model with weights received from server\